yorgokehdy/ogori3387/README.md

 - 👋 Hi, I’m @yorgokehdy
-- 👀 I’m interested in F1 and coding
+- 👀 I’m interested in coding and F1
 - 🌱 I’m currently learning java
-- 📫 How to reach me yorgo.kehdy@lau.edu
+- 📫 How to reach me: yorgo.kehdy@lau.edu

 <!---
 ogori3387/ogori3387 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.